backstage/backstage/plugins/kubernetes-backend/api-report.md

   // (undocumented)
   objectType: 'customresources';
 }

+// Warning: (ae-missing-release-tag) "CustomResourceMatcher" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export type CustomResourceMatcher = Omit<ObjectToFetch, 'objectType'>;

 // Warning: (ae-missing-release-tag) "DEFAULT_OBJECTS" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //